angular/angular/aio/content/guide/form-validation.md

 {@a formmodule}

-### _FormModule_ and template-driven forms
+### _FormModule_ and template driven forms

 Angular has two different forms modules&mdash;`FormsModule` and `ReactiveFormsModule`&mdash;that correspond with the two approaches to form development.
 Both modules come from the same `@angular/forms` library package.

-You've been reviewing the "Template-driven" approach which requires the `FormsModule`.
+You've been reviewing the template driven approach which requires the `FormsModule`.
 Here's how you imported it in the `HeroFormTemplateModule`.